MengqingWu/BGstudies/README.md

 	N_TR^dt = N_CR^{dt,sub} * (N_TR^mc / N_TR^mc).

-   * validation:
+   (b) validation:

      	a validation region constructed in a lower MET region (from 50 up to SR met cut), repeat the above methodology and open the TR data to validate the technique.

 	The code for zjets is out of data, but updated in the 80x branch.

    FIXME: Many previous estimation method to be documented.
 (2016 Sep 29)

 2. non-Resolution background:
     codes under 'bkgStudies/nonResBG'